Telekors/mfe_saw/README.rst

         :alt: Documentation Status

-McAfee SIEM API Wrapper (MFE_SAW) for McAfee ESM 10.x+
+McAfee SIEM API Wrapper: MFE_SAW for McAfee ESM 10.x+

-mfe_saw is a wrapper around the McAfee ESM API versions 10.x and above.
+MFE_SAW is a wrapper around the McAfee ESM API versions 10.x and above.

 This project attempts to provide a pythonic interface to various parts of the product starting with interacting with datasources.